 The average duration of symptoms can be as long as 19 months in recreational athletes and 32 months in elite athletes.
 Nearly one-third of those with jumper’s knee are unable to return to sport within six months and more than half don’t return at all.

-Resting pain isn’t typically associated with patellar tendinopathy.
+Resting pain isn’t typically associated with jumper’s knee.
 Symptoms are often long lasting and may lead to disability.
-A detailed history and thorough physical examination are keys to detecting patellar tendinopathy, and the clinician should ask about your sport participation, practice and competition schedules, field/court position, and level of performance.
+A detailed history and thorough physical examination are keys to detecting jumper’s knee, and your clinician should ask about your sport participation, practice and competition schedules, field/court position, and level of performance.

 Causes of jumper’s knee

-There can be intrinsic causes of jumper’s knee as well, such as lax ligaments, excessive Q-angle, patella alta, and overpronation
+There can be intrinsic causes of jumper’s knee as well, such as:

-Diagnosis of patellar tendinopathy is based on a skilled history and physical examination with age being a critical factor in such diagnosis.
+Diagnosis of jumper’s knee is based on a skilled history and physical exam with age being a critical factor in such diagnosis.
 It’s often seen in adolescents because the injury incurred may be related to excessive stresses to open growth plates.

-Disruption of the growth plate can result in Osgood-Schlatter syndrome (a common stress reaction at the tibial tuberosity) or the less common Sinding-Larsen-Johansson syndrome (stress reaction at the inferior pole of the patella), both which may cause anterior knee pain.
+Disruption of the growth plate can result in Osgood-Schlatter syndrome—a common stress reaction at the tibial tuberosity—or the less common Sinding-Larsen-Johansson syndrome, which is a stress reaction at the inferior pole of the patella).
+Both which may cause anterior knee pain.

 The differential diagnosis of jumper’s knee seeks to exclude patellofemoral pain, plica injury, osteochondral lesions, bursitis, and fat pad involvement.

-Those with patellofemoral pain (PFPS) often experience aggravation of their symptoms with low-load activities, such as walking, running, or cycling, whereas patellar tendinopathy usually occurs with high-load training.
+• Those with patellofemoral pain often experience aggravation of their symptoms with low-load activities, such as walking, running, or cycling, whereas jumper’s knee usually occurs with high-load training.

 Research has yet to determine a “best” treatment for jumper’s knee.
 Early recognition and diagnosis can be a helpful management strategy as the condition is often progressive.

-Since patellar tendinopathy is not inflammatory, and the old practice of prescribing non-steroidal anti-inflammatory drugs (NSAIDS) has fallen out of favor, they are unlikely to provide long-term benefits.
+Since jumper’s knee is not inflammatory, and the old practice of prescribing non-steroidal anti-inflammatory drugs (NSAIDS) has fallen out of favor, they are unlikely to provide long-term benefits.

-Current evidence suggests eccentric strength training may play a key role in management.
-Those with jumper’s knee should avoid excessive jumping or high-impact activities.
+Current evidence suggests eccentric strength training may play a key role in jumper’s knee management.
+Patients should avoid excessive jumping or high-impact activities.

 As pain levels improve, rehab intensity should increase and eventually progress to sport-specific training.
 Keep in mind that tendinopathies are often hard to manage because they’re slow to respond to treatment.